Harrison Alley

 On the other hand, many people still don’t understand blogs, let alone how they can pay the bills.

-And even for those who are aware that it can make you a living, it’s just not as sexy a career as finance is.
+And even for those who are aware that it can make you a living, it’s just not as strong of a status symbol as a career in finance is.

-For this reason, there isn’t as much competition blogging as there is in finance and there is, therefore, more opportunity blogging.
+For this reason, there isn’t as much competition in blogging as there is in finance, and there is, therefore, more opportunity in blogging.

 Blogging has the opportunity to add value to people’s lives.

-I know that our travel blog isn’t changing anyone’s life, but we are helping people (and a lot of them) in a small way.
+I know that my wife’s travel blog or my guitar blog isn’t changing anyone’s life, but we are helping people (and a lot of them) in a small way.

-However, with trading, it’s debatable whether you are adding any value at all.
+However, it’s questionable whether you are adding any value at all with trading.

 Failure in blogging typically just means giving up.

-But even if you do give up, you likely will have learned a lot about technology, entrepreneurship, marketing, SEO, and more.
+But even if you give up, you likely will have learned much about technology, entrepreneurship, marketing, SEO, and more.

-If you fail trading, you may end up having lost too much of your own money to continue trading.
+If you fail in trading, you may have lost too much of your own money to continue trading.

 And although you may end up having learned a lot about the mechanics of trading and about finance, at best, these skills set you up for a career in finance.

-If you’re interested in making your living online, I’m guessing you are looking for a low-stress lifestyle of freedom.
+If you’re interested in making your living online, I’m guessing you are looking for a lower-stress lifestyle of freedom.

 Finance is one of the least conducive industries for that.